 You can ask friends and family if they are willing to buy you baby clothes as gifts instead of giving them things they don’t need or want.

-This is an especially great idea for first-time parents who don’t have a lot to spend on items they won’t need for very long.
+This is an especially great idea for first-time parents with little to spend on items they won’t need for very long.

 Most grandparents are 100% willing to shop for your baby’s clothes.